 OPRA members employ approximately 30,300 people across Ohio.
-The vast majority of these 30,300 positions are direct care.
-Direct care staff (or Direct Support Professionals/DSP’s) provide the daily care and services to individuals with developmental disabilities.
+The vast majority of these 30,300 positions are Direct Support Professionals.
+Direct Support Professionals (DSP) help individuals with intellectual and developmental disabilities work, live, and play in their community of choice.